jeffreyyoung/simple-node-qr-code-service/readme.md

-## A MicroService for generating QR codes on the fly
+## A simple micro service for generating QR codes on the fly

 ### getting started